olcf/olcf-user-docs/systems/rhea_user_guide.rst

 | ``-l walltime=00:30:00``   | ...for (30) minutes                                            |
 +----------------------------+----------------------------------------------------------------+

-after running this command, the job will wait until enough compute nodes are available, just as any other batch job must. however, once the job starts, the user will be given an interactive prompt on the primary compute node within the allocated resource pool. commands may then be executed directly (instead of through a batch script).
+After running this command, the job will wait until enough compute nodes are available, just as any other batch job must.
+However, once the job starts, the user will be given an interactive prompt on the primary compute node within the allocated resource pool.
+Commands may then be executed directly (instead of through a batch script).

-using to debug
+Using to debug
 ^^^^^^^^^^^^^^

-a common use of interactive batch is to aid in debugging efforts. interactive access to compute resources allows the ability to run a process to the point of failure; however, unlike a batch job, the process can be restarted after brief changes are made without losing the compute resource pool; thus speeding up the debugging effort.
+A common use of interactive batch is to aid in debugging efforts. interactive access to compute resources allows the ability to run a process to the point of failure; however, unlike a batch job, the process can be restarted after brief changes are made without losing the compute resource pool; thus speeding up the debugging effort.

-choosing a job size
+Choosing a job size
 ^^^^^^^^^^^^^^^^^^^

-because interactive jobs must sit in the queue until enough resources become available to allocate, it is useful to choose a job size based on the number of currently unallocated nodes (to shorten the queue wait time). use the ``showbf`` command (i.e. "show backfill") to see resource limits that would allow your job to be immediately backfilled (and thus started) by the scheduler. for example, the snapshot below shows that (8) nodes are currently free.
+Because interactive jobs must sit in the queue until enough resources become available to allocate, it is useful to choose a job size based on the number of currently unallocated nodes (to shorten the queue wait time). use the ``showbf`` command (i.e. "show backfill") to see resource limits that would allow your job to be immediately backfilled (and thus started) by the scheduler.
+For example, the snapshot below shows that (8) nodes are currently free.

 .. code::